cedadev/ceda-status/README.md

 ## Editing

+There are a few options for editing the status page: you can either edit the JSON manually, with the online Json-Editor, or use the CLI editor (currently just for adding entries).

+### Manually

-The JSON content is stored in `status.json` and is fed by the "raw" view at the URL https://raw.githubusercontent.com/cedadev/ceda-status/main/status.json
+The JSON content is stored in `status.json` and is fed to the [CEDA status page](https://www.ceda.ac.uk/status) using the "raw" view at the URL https://raw.githubusercontent.com/cedadev/ceda-status/main/status.json

+### Json-Editor

 The schema file `statuspage.schema.json` is designed to be used in conjunction with the online [Json-Editor](https://pmk65.github.io/jedemov2/dist/demo.html) tool.
 Hence it includes some configuration for that tool as well as schema rules to validate a `statuspage` JSON document.